dommal/regression/README.md

 # Regression
-Regression analysis of a set of data
+Regression MATLAB code calculates maximum adjusted R2 for a number of combinations of predictor variables including user-specified p-value